mustafaalameen/Docs_template/Software_development_&_Technical_documentation_Resources.md

 ## Github repos  starred
 1. [Awesome Readme](https://github.com/matiassingers/awesome-readme): Has a lot of awesome readmes.
-Article to learn the Art of writing good Readmes; Tools writing good readmes: and tools foe creating Gifs.
+Article to learn the Art of writing good Readmes; Tools writing good readmes: and tools for creating Gifs.

 ## Tools for technical documentation
 *  Snagit- a free tool to capture the screen